Employee Benefits

 • Hearing aids: Your HSA can help cover hearing aids, hearing aid batteries, and repair costs.

-• Glasses or contacts: This includes all kinds of lenses, even prescription swim goggles, prescription sunglasses, blue-light glasses, or anti-fatigue glasses, as well as repair costs.
+• Glasses or contacts: This includes all kinds of lenses, even prescription goggles (with an LMN) and prescription sunglasses, as well as repair costs.

-• Home improvements: Home improvements for accessibility — such as a ramp, rails, or a stairs chair lift — are all HSA eligible.
-You’ll likely need an LOMN from your doctor, but once you’ve got that, you can start on improvements.
+• Home improvements: Home improvements for accessibility — such as a ramp, rails, or a stairs chair lift — may be HSA eligible.
+You’ll likely need an LMN from your doctor.

 • Service dogs: Service dogs can help you navigate the world, feel safer, and communicate your needs.
-You can use your HSA to pay for a seeing-eye dog or other service dog costs.
+With an LMN, you can use your HSA to pay for a seeing-eye dog or other service dog costs.

-• Transportation and travel for medical care: No matter your mode of transportation, you can use your HSA to pay a portion of your travel expenses.
-This may include gas mileage, parking, tolls, tickets, hotel stays, and more.
-You can even use your HSA to help pay an ambulance bill.2
+• Transportation and travel for medical care: No matter your mode of transportation, you can use your HSA to pay a portion of your travel expenses.8 This may include gas mileage, parking, tolls, bus or train tickets, and more.
+You can even use your HSA to help pay an ambulance bill.

 Using your HSA for mental health treatment

 Your mental health is just as important as your physical health.
-HSA accounts let you spend funds on mental health treatments like in-patient programs, therapy, and prescription medications.
-This can help by giving you a tax break on already expensive treatment bills.
+HSA accounts let you spend funds on mental health treatments, like in-patient programs, therapy, and prescription medications.6 This can help by giving you a tax break on already expensive treatment bills.

 Using your HSA for addiction treatment

-If you or someone on your insurance needs treatment for an addiction, you can likely pay those bills with your HSA.
-A drug or alcohol treatment center, smoking cessation program, and costs associated with quitting — like nicotine patches — are all HSA-eligible expenses.
+If you or someone on your insurance needs treatment for an addiction, you can likely pay those bills with your HSA.6 A drug or alcohol treatment and counseling, a smoking cessation program, and costs associated with quitting — like nicotine gum or patches — are all HSA-eligible expenses.
+Some may require an LMN.6

 Using your HSA for weight loss treatment

-If your doctor recommends a weight loss program to treat a medical condition, like heart disease or obesity, they can write an LOMN for the associated costs.
-This often won’t cover gym fees or special food, but it will cover other weight loss treatment costs — such as a dietitian, weight loss programs, or weight loss surgery.
+If your doctor recommends a weight loss program to treat a medical condition, like heart disease or obesity, they can write an LMN for the associated costs.6 This often won’t cover gym fees or special food.
+But it will cover other weight loss treatment costs — such as a dietitian, weight loss programs, or weight loss surgery.

 Using your HSA to invest

-Investing in your HSA unlocks the triple tax benefit.
-Your HSA contributions are tax-deductible, any market growth is tax-free, and when you withdraw for any qualified medical expenses, that’s tax-free, too.3
+An HSA offers a triple tax benefit: Your HSA contributions are tax-deductible; any earnings are tax-free; and when you withdraw for any qualified medical expenses, that’s tax-free, too.

 Considering an HSA?

-Open enrollment is the perfect time for high deductible health plan (HDHP) policyholders to set up a HSA.
-Whether you want to set aside money for general healthcare costs, OTC products, accessibility products, an HSA may be right for you.
+Open enrollment is the perfect time for eligible high-deductible health plan (HDHP) policyholders to set up an HSA.
+Whether you want to set aside money for general healthcare costs, massage therapy, or OTC products, an HSA may be right for you.

-Time To Enroll in a New Insurance Plan?
+Time To Enroll in a New Benefit Plan?

 Explore MetLife Benefits